Naha Okinawa And The Southwest Islands, Japan Travel Guide

 Experience the distinct Uchinanchu (Okinawan) identity, evident in its language (Uchinaguchi), its healthy and flavorful cuisine, and its spiritual beliefs.

-Develop an appreciation for cultural diversity and the resilience of a people.
-The laid-back "Uchina Time" attitude encourages a more relaxed approach to life.
+Develop an appreciation for cultural diversity and the ability to recover of a people.
+The laid-back "Uchina Time" attitude promotes a more relaxed approach to life.

 The "Uchina Time" attitude fosters a refreshing perspective on life's priorities, inviting a relaxed approach to your own daily life.